 YouTube is a unique way to engage patients with videos that are interesting and informative.
 It rewards creativity, because people will share clever videos with friends no matter what the source.
 And there is always the hope that your video will go viral, getting shared across the web with millions of people.

-We hope these tips on using social media for hospitals can help your company communicate with patients.
-Our team has helped healthcare companies like yours build better social media accounts, update them regularly, and earn new business from them.
+Our team has helped healthcare companies like yours build better social media accounts, update them regularly, and attract new patients from them.
 If you want to see how well social media can work for your hospital, feel free to reach out to us for a free consultation and custom quote.
 We'd love to hear from you!

 Call 888.449.3239 or contact us online today to learn how WebFX can help you tackle your hospital's social media challenges.